public class AWSIotMqttClient extends AbstractAwsIotClient

 client.publish(message, ...)

-When using this client in conjunction with AWSIotDevice
+When using this client in conjunction with AWSIotDevice, one can

 implement a device that is always synchronized with its AWS IoT shadow by